 I've been a convert to merino wool since I invested in merino sports socks for our cycling vacation.
 Seven days on the bike and only one wash needed!
 They were truly odor resistant, but also soft and comfortable even after hours of wear.
 We began purchasing quality merino wool tees in preparation for our Grand Canyon rafting trip and added a sweater for our second safari.
 With the switch to merino we saved over a pound in luggage weight from our first safari.
 This is a big deal when you're limited to 35 pounds including photo equipment!

-Best Dresses for Travel: tested and recommended
+Best Women’s Travel Dresses: tested and recommended

 Our Top Pick for General Travel & Versatility: